Pati Parameshwar (film)

-Pati Parameshwar is a Bengali comedy film directed by Jayasree Bhattacharyya based on a story written by Subhranil Biswas.
-This film is being produced and presented by Anjan Kumar Roy.
+Pati Parameshwar is a 2014 Indian Bengali comedy film directed by Jayasree Bhattacharyya based on a story written by Subhranil Biswas.
+This film was produced and presented by Anjan Kumar Roy.
 The film features Rituparna Sengupta, Rajatava Dutta, Rahul Arunodoy Banerjee, Bobby Chakraborty and Sudipta Chakraborty.
-Music of the film is composed by Surojit Chatterjee.
+Music of the film was composed by Surojit Chatterjee.

 Plot

 The film revolves around the life of a childless couple, Arindam, a police officer and his beautiful wife, Sharmila.
 They have a pet dog named Pluto, who accidentally runs off on a summer afternoon.
 What follows afterwards in the life of this couple is what the film is all about.